tethysplatform/tethys/docs/installation/linux.rst

 1. Install the Dependencies
 ---------------------------

 a.
-If you are using a :term:`Debian` based Linux operating system (like Ubuntu), you can install most of the dependencies via :command:`apt-get`.
-Open a terminal and execute the following command:
+Install most of the dependencies via :command:`apt-get`.
+Open a terminal and execute the following commands:

   ::